 Malware authors use rootkits to hide malware on your device, allowing malware to persist as long as possible.
-A successful rootkit can potentially remain in place for years if it is undetected.
-During this time it will steal information and resources.
+A successful rootkit can potentially remain in place for years if it's undetected.
+During this time, it will steal information and resources.

 How rootkits work

 Rootkits intercept and change standard operating system processes.
 After a rootkit infects a device, you can’t trust any information that device reports about itself.

 If you were to ask a device to list all of the programs that are running, the rootkit might stealthily remove any programs it doesn’t want you to know about.
 Rootkits are all about hiding things.
 They want to hide both themselves and their malicious activity on a device.

 Many modern malware families use rootkits to try to avoid detection and removal, including: